project-repo/cagebreak/README.md

 ### GCC and -fanalyzer

-Cagebreak should be buildable with any reasonably new gcc or clang.
+Cagebreak should compile with any reasonably new gcc or clang.
 Consider a gcc version of at least [10.1](https://gcc.gnu.org/gcc-10/changes.html) if you want to get the benefit of the brand-new [-fanalyzer](https://gcc.gnu.org/onlinedocs/gcc/Static-Analyzer-Options.html)